-Lycamobile offers Pay As You Go bundles from £5 with inclusive international minutes and EE coverage.
+Lycamobile offers Pay As You Go bundles from £2.50 with EE coverage & inclusive international calls.

 In the UK, Lycamobile offers one-month rolling Pay As You Go bundles from £5.
-On all of their bundles, you’ll get an inclusive allowance of UK minutes, texts and mobile data.
+All of the Lycamobile bundles come with an inclusive allowance of UK minutes, texts and data.
 You’ll also get some international minutes included on most Lycamobile bundles.

-As a special offer for March 2025, you can get a 50% discount on Lycamobile’s UK bundles.
+As a special offer for December 2025, it’s currently possible to get 3 months half price on selected Lycamobile bundles.
 This is available when you order a new Lycamobile SIM card.
-For instance, this makes it possible to get 5GB data for £2.50, 25GB data for £5, or 100GB data for £10.
+For instance, this makes it possible to get 5GB data for £2.50, or 30GB data for £5.
 The normal price will apply from the second month onwards, if you keep your plan.

 In this article, we’ll review Lycamobile’s UK network, including their 30-day bundles and the bundle codes that can be used to buy them.
 We’ll also look at the coverage available on a Lycamobile SIM.